 #1 Staging Hosting

-Many hosting providers started including in their plans the ability of one-click staging site installation.
-This is a great hosting feature because it saves you much time and offers a properly installed testing environment.
+Many hosting providers started including the ability of one-click staging site installation in their plans.
+This great hosting feature saves you a lot of time and offers a properly installed testing environment.

 Not all server hosting companies offer this, but it gets more common while many people who are not developers create websites nowadays.

 So, don’t worry if you’re not code-savvy.
 Search for hosting companies that provide staging site installation.
-If you already have a server, take a look if it is already included in your plan.
-If you are not sure if it is included and how to proceed, you can contact your hosting provider.
+If you already have a server, look if it is already included in your plan.
+You can contact your hosting provider if you are unsure if it is included and how to proceed.

 #2 Plugin does the job